-- 2.1 Under this Agreement, neither party will discriminate against employees on the basis of religion, age, sex, marital status, race, color, creed, national origin, political affiliation, military status, status as an honorably discharged veteran, a disabled veteran, Vietnam era veteran, sexual orientation, gender identity or expression, any real or perceived sensory, mental or physical disability, genetic information, or because of the participation or lack of participation in union activities.
-Otherwise lawful, bona fide occupational qualifications based on the above traits do not violate this Section. - 2.2 Employees who feel they have been the subjects of discrimination and/or harassment based on a characteristic listed in Section 2.1 including sexual harassment, are encouraged to address these issues and seek resolution.
+2.1 Under this Agreement, neither party will discriminate against employees on the basis of race, color, creed, religion, national origin, sex (including pregnancy and parenting status), disability, age, sex, veteran/military status, disabled veteran, honorably discharged veteran, sexual orientation, gender identity and/or expression, marital status, status as a victim of domestic violence, sexual assault or stalking, genetic identity/expression/information, political affiliation, union membership, race, color, creed, national origin, political affiliation, military status, status as an honorably discharged veteran, a disabled veteran, Vietnam era veteran, sexual orientation, gender identity or expression, any real or perceived sensory, mental or physical disability, genetic information, or because of the participation or lack of participation in union activities.
+Otherwise lawful, bona fide occupational qualifications based on the above traits do not violate this Section.

+- 2.2 Employees who feel they have been the subjects of discrimination and/or harassment based on a characteristic listed in Section 2.1 including sexual harassment, are encouraged to address these issues and seek resolution.
 Employees are encouraged to inform their supervisor or other management staff, if they feel comfortable doing so, and seek assistance from the Equal Opportunity (EO) Office, which provides both informal and formal resolution processes.
 In cases where an employee files both a union grievance and an internal Equal Opportunity Office discrimination complaint regarding the same alleged discrimination, the union grievance will be suspended until the internal EO complaint process has been completed.
 Following completion of the internal EO complaint process, the Union may request the union grievance process be continued.
-Such request must be made within twenty-one (21) calendar days of the employee and the Union being notified in writing of the findings of the internal complaint.

-- 2.3 Both parties agree that unlawful harassment or bullying will not be tolerated. - 2.4 Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan. - 2.5 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint with the Washington State Human Rights Commission, the Office for Civil Rights of the U.S. Department of Education, the Equal Employment Opportunity Commission, or other relevant civil rights agencies.
+Such request must be made within twenty-one (21) calendar days of the employee and the Union being notified in writing of the findings of the internal complaint. - 2.3 Both parties agree that unlawful harassment or bullying will not be tolerated. - 2.4 Both parties agree that nothing in this Agreement will prevent the implementation of an approved affirmative action plan. - 2.5 Both parties agree that nothing in this Agreement will prevent an employee from filing a complaint with the Washington State Human Rights Commission, the Office for Civil Rights of the U.S. Department of Education, the Equal Employment Opportunity Commission, or other relevant civil rights agencies.